|May||The 8th Georgia Infantry Regment was formed in Richmond from independent Georgia companies.

 |June 26||Marched to Hollingsworth Grove southeast of Winchester.|

 |July 4||Lieutenant James T. Lewis was elected captain of Company F.|

 |July 18-20||Ordered to Manassas.
 Marched at 1 p.m. via the Millwood Turnpike, Berry’s Ferry and Ashby’s Gap to Piedmont Station, arriving 11 p.m. the next day.
 The regiment then moved by rail on the Manassas Gap Railroad to Manassas Junction, leaving at 9 p.m. on the 19th and arriving at 6 a.m. on the 20th.
 The regiment then marched to the rear of the army between McLean’s and Blackburn’s Fords, on Bull Run.|

-Colonel Bartow took command of the brigade as senior colonel and Lieutenant Colonel Gardner commanded the regiment.
-The 8th Georgia began the battle stationed at the rear of McLean’s and Blackburn’s Fords, on Bull Run.
-It suffered heavy casualties.
-Colonel Bartow was killed and Lieutenant Colonel Gardner was wounded in the leg.
-Lieutenant Colonel Gardner was promoted to colonel after the battle but his wound, at one time believed fatal, prevented him from returning to field service.
-Major Cooper was promoted to lieutenant colonel.
+Colonel Bartow took command of the brigade as senior colonel while Lieutenant Colonel Gardner commanded the regiment.
+The 8th Georgia began the battle stationed at the rear of McLean’s and Blackburn’s Fords on Bull Run.
+It was moved to Henry House Hill, then Colonel Bartow advanced to support Evans on Matthew Hill.
+After suffering heavy casualties the regiment withdrew around noon back to Henry House Hill.

 The 8th Georgia is referenced by a trailside marker on Matthews Hill on the Manassas battlefield.

 |July 22||Stationed at Camp Victory, in the brigade commanded by Colonel J.H.
 Forney of the 10th Alabama, senior colonel of the brigade.|